MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 You'll then be asked to fill out information that's required for you to access the data.
 Go to the [individual connector articles](connectors/index.md) for more information about this required information.

-## Get data from Dynamics 365 Custom Insights
+## Get data from Dynamics 365 Customer Insights

 To get data in Customer Insights: